 It can be daunting enough to be a homebuyer and figure out how to best finance your dream house.
 When you add in the lies and myths many people believe about the home-buying process, it can be even more stressful.

-Here’s a look at eight common mortgage myths and the actual information you need to make smart homeowner decisions when securing your next home.
+Luckily, there are certain ways to prepare that can make the whole process less stressful.
+Here's a look at eight common mortgage myths and the actual information you need to make smart homeowner decisions when securing your next home.

 You must put 20% down